prem-research/cortex/api/USAGE.md

 2. **Health Check**: Verify with `make health` that all services are healthy
 3. **Tools**: Have `curl` and `jq` (optional, for JSON formatting) available

-## Authentication Methods
+## Authentication Method

-The API supports two authentication methods:
+The API uses JWT Bearer token authentication:

-### 1. JWT Tokens (Recommended)
+### JWT Tokens
 - Login to get a JWT token
 - Include in `Authorization: Bearer <token>` header
-- Tokens expire and can be refreshed

-### 2. API Keys
-- Generated during user registration
-- Include in `X-API-Key: <key>` header
-- Persistent until manually revoked
+- Tokens are valid for 365 days

 ## Complete Testing Workflow